-Have you tried on your Summer wardrobe and it is too snug or maybe even too big?
+Have you tried on your winter wardrobe and it is too snug or maybe even too big?
 If so, Consider donating your clothing to the Thrift Shop.
-We need new and very gently used winter clothing as well as purses and shoes.
+We need new and very gently used Spring and Summer clothing as well as purses and shoes.
 Your closet cleaning could make a difference in the life of a pet.
 We accept donations Tuesday - Saturday from 10am - 4:30pm.
 We appreciate your donations and we will provide you a tax deductible receipt.

 "Dedicated To Placing Unwanted Dogs In Loving Homes"

 S.H.A.R.E.S. stands for Supporting Humanities, Arts, Recreation, Education & Sports in our community.
 The S.H.A.R.E.S. card program is an easy and efficient way to fund-raise.

 Sutter Buttes Canine Rescue will receive the benefits of a quarterly check for your SHARE qualified purchases, at Food Maxx or Savemart here in Yuba City or Marysville.
 There is no cost to you.
 Register online and everytime you shop at Food Maxx or Savemart, have the Cashier enter your phone number at the time of your purchase and you will directly be helping our furry friends.
 It's easy!
 Just register today.

 Vaccinations, including Distemper, Kennel Cough, Parvo, and Rabies and De-wormer.

 Food and Shelter.
 This includes providing shelter, blankets, dog houses, food, with some dogs requiring special food for special diets.
 Also, we provide toys and treats.